 I recently ended employment with the County and am moving to the East Coast.
-I was enrolled in Kaiser as an active employee– can I sign up for my Kaiser plan through COBRA?
+If I was enrolled in Kaiser as an active employee, can I sign up for my Kaiser plan through COBRA?

-No. Kaiser is a geographically-specific HMO – the County Kaiser plans are only available in the Portland/Vancouver area.
+No. Kaiser is a geographically-specific HMO – the County Kaiser plans are only available in parts of Oregon and Southwest Washington.
 If you have moved outside of this area, you are not able to enroll in the Kaiser plan.
-However, you would be able to enroll in an ODS plan through COBRA.
-Please contact the Employee Benefits Office to discuss your options.
-You can also visit www.multco.us/healthplans for a comparison of the plans available.
+However, you would be able to enroll in a Moda plan through COBRA.
+Please contact PacificSource Administrators at (877) 355-2760 to discuss your options.
+You can also visit /healthplans for a comparison of the plans available.

 I recently ended employment with the County and am moving to California.
-I was enrolled in Kaiser as an active employee– can I sign up for my Kaiser plan through COBRA since there are Kaiser facilities in California?
+If I was enrolled in Kaiser as an active employee, can I sign up for my Kaiser plan through COBRA since there are Kaiser facilities in California?

-No. The Kaiser system in California is different than the Kaiser system available in the Portland/Vancouver area.
+No. The Kaiser system in California is different from the Kaiser system available in Oregon and Southwest Washington.
 Our plan is a geographically-specific HMO and is not available in other states.
-However, you would be able to enroll in an ODS plan through COBRA.
-Please contact the Employee Benefits Office to discuss your options.
-You can also visit www.multco.us/healthplans for a comparison of the plans available.
+However, you would be able to enroll in a Moda plan through COBRA.
+Please contact PacificSource Administrators at (877) 355-2760 discuss your options.
+You can also visit /healthplans for a comparison of the plans available.

 I lost my health insurance five months ago when I left employment, but I didn’t sign up for COBRA.
 Can I still enroll?

 Probably not.
 In nearly all cases, you must elect COBRA coverage during your 60 day election period as explained in your COBRA notice.
-If you are beyond that period, you likely have lost your right to elect COBRA coverage through Multnomah County.
-Please contact our office to request a review of your situation.
+If you are beyond that period, you have likely lost your right to elect COBRA coverage through Multnomah County.
+Please contact PacificSource Administrators at (877) 355-2760 to request a review of your situation.
 The 60 day response period begins on the date you lost coverage, or the date of your initial COBRA notice, whichever is later.

-I was enrolled in an ODS plan as an employee and am now enrolling in COBRA.
+I was enrolled in a Moda plan as an employee and am now enrolling in COBRA.
 Do I have to start over with my deductible and out-of-pocket maximum accruals?

 No. COBRA coverage is an extension of the same coverage held during active employment.
-If you already satisfied your deductible during the current plan year, and you elect the same ODS plan through COBRA, you will not have to do so again during the current plan year while on COBRA.
+If you already satisfied your deductible during the current plan year, you will not have to do so again during the current plan year while on COBRA.
 Any amount which has already accrued towards your out-of-pocket maximum for the current plan year will continue to count towards your out-of-pocket maximum for the current plan year.
-If you select a different ODS plan with a larger deductible or out-of-pocket maximum, you will have to meet those new thresholds.

-I mailed in my COBRA Election Form but my insurance company says my coverage has been cancelled.
+I mailed in my COBRA Election Form but my insurance company says my coverage has been canceled.
 Why?

 I mailed in my COBRA Election Form.
 Now what do I do?

 If you want your COBRA coverage to go into effect, you must make a payment by the due date.
-When your COBRA Election Form is received, our office will mail you a confirmation specifying your initial premium amount and due date, and one set of payment coupons.
-Our office does not send any other bills or payment reminders.
+When your COBRA Election Form is received, PacificSource Administrators will mail you a confirmation specifying your initial premium amount and due date, and one set of payment coupons.
 It is your responsibility to make your COBRA payments on time to prevent loss of your right to continuation coverage.
-If you have lost your confirmation and/or billing coupons, you can request a replacement copy by contacting our office.
-You can also contact our office at any time to verify the amount due, date due or payment remission address.
+If you have lost your confirmation and/or billing coupons, you can request a replacement copy by contacting PacificSource Administrators at (877) 355-2760.
+You can also contact PacificSource at any time to verify the amount due, date due or payment remission address.